evansrichards/project-afterglow/docs/LANDING_PAGE_CONTENT.md

 - **No Analytics on Content:** "We track usage patterns (like 'insight viewed') but never message content"

 ## How It Works Section
-- **Section Title:** "Upload, explore, reflect"
+- **Section Title:** "Upload once, discover monthly"
-- **Step 1:** "Gather your export.
-Download your Tinder JSON bundle or Hinge ZIP from the app’s privacy center."
+- **Step 1:** "Verify your email.
+We'll send your insights here every First Tuesday."
-- **Step 2:** "Drag and drop the file into Afterglow.
-We’ll guide you through a friendly checklist and offer a sample file if you’d like to practice first."
+- **Step 2:** "Upload your export.
+Download your Tinder JSON bundle or Hinge ZIP from the app's privacy center and drag it into Afterglow."
-- **Step 3:** "Review your insights.
-See momentum snapshots, emotional cues, and conversation highlights ready for reflection."
+- **Step 3:** "Get instant basics.
+See your conversation patterns immediately with high-level statistics and starter insights."
-- **Step 4:** "Capture takeaways.
-Save notes for yourself or export a recap when you’re ready to wrap up."
+- **Step 4:** "Anticipate monthly discoveries.
+Every month, we apply new analytical lenses to your data and email you fresh insights about patterns you couldn't see before."

 ## Upload Instructions Detail
 - **Supported Formats:** "Tinder JSON export (.json or .zip) and Hinge data export (.zip)."